tldr-pages/tldr/pages/common/nodenv.md

 `nodenv global {{version}}`

-- Use a specific version of NodeJS with a directory:
+- Use a specific version of Node.js with a directory:

 `nodenv local {{version}}`